Baryogenesis and Dark Matter in Multiple Hidden Sectors: Origin of Lepton Number Asymmetry

-We now determine the favoured region of parameter space that satisfies all the observational constraints and allows the model to attain the observed value of the SM baryon asymmetry.
+We now determine the favored region of parameter space that satisfies all the observational constraints and allows the model to attain the observed value of the SM baryon asymmetry.
 Since in our scenario there is no direct coupling of the $N_i$ to the SM neutrinos, there are no bounds on their masses $M_i$ (for instance, the Davidson-Ibarra bound \cite{Davidson:2002qv} does not apply here).
 Nevertheless, since our ultimate goal is to explain baryogenesis in the SM sector, we have to take into account the initial lepton number asymmetry of the reheaton that is required for successful leptogenesis and the corresponding constraints that it can impose on our model.

-To a first approximation, all the asymmetry in the reheaton sector is transferred to the SM, which we can use to set an upper bound on the lepton asymmetry $\mathcal{L}_I$, assuming that the sphaleron is very inefficient and that a small fraction of the lepton number is converted to baryon number.
-To get a lower bound on $\mathcal{L}_I$, we assume that SM sphaleron is maximally efficient, converting roughly 1/3 of the lepton asymmetry into baryon asymmetry (see \autoref{sec: Baryon Asymm}) and then requiring that all the SM baryon asymmetry comes from this mechanism.
-The upper bound on $\mathcal{L}_I$ can be obtained using \autoref{eq: weak wash}.
+To a first approximation, all the asymmetry in the reheaton sector is transferred to the SM, which we can use to set bounds on the lepton asymmetry $\mathcal{L}_I$.
+To get a lower bound on $\mathcal{L}_I$, we assume that SM sphaleron is maximally efficient, converting roughly 1/3 of the lepton asymmetry into baryon asymmetry (see \sectref{sec: Baryon Asymm}) and then requiring that all the SM baryon asymmetry comes from this mechanism.
+The upper bound on $\mathcal{L}_I$ can be obtained using \eqnref{eq: weak wash}.
 We can take $K=\Delta_1=10^{-1}$, $M_1 = 1 \times 10^{16}$ GeV as the largest values of those parameters.
-Using \autoref{eq:decay width} and \autoref{eq: K} for the width of $N_1$, this leads to an upper limit of $y\simeq 0.06$.
-Plugging those values in \autoref{eq: weak wash}, we get:
+Using \eqnSref{eq:decay width} and \eqref{eq: K} for the width of $N_1$, this leads to an upper limit of $y\simeq 0.06$.
+Plugging those values in \eqnref{eq: weak wash}, we get

+In order to ultimately get a positive baryon number in the Universe, ${\mathcal{L}}$ must be negative.

-We can also express the weak washout bound ($K \ll 1$) in terms of the particle physics parameters using \autoref{eq: K}, such that the lower bound on $M_{1}$ is:
+We can also express the weak washout bound ($K \ll 1$) in terms of the particle physics parameters using \eqnref{eq: K}, such that the lower bound on $M_{1}$ is

 where $y_{1}^{2}=y_{1}^{\dagger} y_{1}$.
 In addition, we must ensure that the $N_1$ mass is larger than the sphaleron freeze-out temperature, $T_{\text{Sp}}\sim100$ GeV \cite{DOnofrio:2014rug}.
 In what follows, we will explore how the various sectors are reheated.